Spathi24/project-group-6-main-04/README.md

 | Logan Ma              | Testing, Register to an Event                                             | 10%              |
 | Marshall Moussavi     | Report Writing, Testing, Submit Borrowed Game Review                      | 11%              |

-## Project Overview

-This project is a **Board Game Borrowing System** that allows users to browse, borrow, and manage board games.
-Game owners can list their games for borrowing, manage incoming requests, and schedule game events.
-Users can also register for events, submit reviews for borrowed games, and interact within the system.

-See the project report here: [Project Report](https://docs.google.com/document/d/1hCBOQyv-SNZ_06jHwz9L2WM6tvUJASui5_qTRZZchs8/edit?usp=sharing)

-## Core Functionalities:

-- **Game Borrowing System:** Users can browse available board games and submit borrowing requests.
-- **Game Management:** Game owners can add, edit, and delete games in their collection.
-- **Event System:** Users can create, browse, and register for board game events.
-- **Review System:** Users can submit reviews for games they have borrowed.
-- **Notifications:** Game owners receive notifications about borrowing requests, and users get updates on their request status.

 ## Deliverables & Task Assignments